-The American Galvanizers Association states that when paint and HDG steel are used together, the corrosion control is superior to either individual method as the paint gives additional barrier protection to the galvanized coating by isolating it from the corrosive attack of chlorides and sulphides in the atmosphere.
-The AGA claims that it is typical for a duplex system to provide corrosion protection 1.5 to 2.5 times longer than the sum of the lifetimes of zinc and paint used individually, which equates to maintenance-free steel for 75 to 100 years "in most instances."
+The American Galvanizers Association states that when paint and HDG steel are used together, the corrosion control is superior to either individual method as the paint gives additional barrier protection to the galvanized coating by isolating it from the corrosive attack of chlorides and sulphides in the atmosphere.ii The AGA claims that it is typical for a duplex system to provide corrosion protection 1.5 to 2.5 times longer than the sum of the lifetimes of zinc and paint used individually, which equates to maintenance-free steel for 75 to 100 years "in most instances".
 However, efforts by specifiers in Australia to prolong the life of HDG steel in coastal developments by protecting the HDG steel with a protective coating (duplex system) often ends in the coating delaminating from the zinc.
 According to Thomas J. Langill of the American Galvanizers Association, when discussing the application of a paint system to a HDG steel surface, careful surface preparation is required; "...The margin for error is very small when dealing with newly galvanized steel surface preparation.
-However, there have been many examples of paint adhesion problems on older or more moderately aged galvanized steel surfaces, and the most common cause is improper or incomplete surface cleaning and preparation."
-Furthermore, Langill states in the same article that the usual chromate treatments and water quenching must be avoided if the HDG steel is to be painted, as these can also interfere with coating adhesion.
-The zinc layer is more chemically reactive than the steel it is protecting xxv, and rapidly forms zinc corrosion products on the surface, which occupy a volume several times that of the original zinc.
+However, there have been many examples of paint adhesion problems on older or more moderately gaed agreed steel surfaces.

+HDG steelwork near a beach was erected less than six years ago.
+Some sections were coated with an MIO product, which has inhibited corrosion. adhesion problems on older or more moderately aged galvanized steel surfaces, and the most common cause is improper or incomplete surface cleaning and preparation."xxiii Furthermore, Langill states in the same article that the usual chromate treatments and water quenching must be avoided if the HDG steel is to be painted, as these can also interfere with coating adhesion.
+PROTECTIVE COATINGS DULUX PROTECTIVE COATINGS TECHNICAL INFORMATION AND ADVICE ESD & Galvanic Corrosion Protection The zinc layer is more chemically reactive than the steel it is protecting xxiv, and rapidly forms zinc corrosion products on the surface, which occupy a volume several times that of the original zinc.
 If the coating is not tenaciously adhering to a perfectly sound galvanized layer, or the film build is inadequate, or pinholes are present, corrosion products will form and push the coating off.
-Delamination is a well-documented phenomenon and cannot be considered a failure of either the coating or the HDG steel, but rather, an incompatibility between the reactive zinc layer and the coating.
+Delamination is a well-documented phenomenon^{xx} and cannot be considered a failure of either the coating or the HDG steel, but rather, an incompatibility between the reactive zinc layer and the coating.
 Dulux Protective Coatings' view is that HDG is theoretically another supplier's coating, and therefore the same warranty conditions would apply with regard to coating HDG steel as for coating another supplier's product.
 Dulux Protective Coatings has a range of zinc-rich coatings that are fully compatible with its own intermediate and topcoat systems and that offer superior corrosion protection to HDG.
-Problems normally associated with painting over galvanising do not exist when painting over compatible IOZS products from the same manufacturer.
+One such example is Dulux AQUAGALV[®].
+The service life of AQUAGALV[®] over mild steel can be further extended, and the aesthetics improved, by the application of suitable protective and decorative topcoats.
+Problems normally associated with painting over galvanising do not exist when painting over AQUAGALV®, making it a highly successful "duplex" system.
+Why Are Applied Zinc Primers Better?